confluentinc/getting-started-guides/rest/README.md

 You can use the [Confluent Cloud Console](https://confluent.cloud/) to [add an OAuth/OIDC identity provider](https://docs.confluent.io/cloud/current/access-management/authenticate/oauth/identity-providers.html) and [create an identity pool](https://docs.confluent.io/cloud/current/access-management/authenticate/oauth/identity-pools.html) with your OAuth/OIDC identity provider.

 Paste the following commands into your command line terminal.

-Note that the bootstrap server endpoint that you provided in the `Kafka Setup` step is used as the value of the `BOOTSTRAP_SERVERS` environment variable.
-Substitute your OAuth/OIDC-specific configuration values as follows:
+Substitute your cluster bootstrap servers endpoint as well as your OAuth/OIDC-specific configuration values as follows:

 * `OAUTH2 TOKEN ENDPOINT URL`: The token-issuing URL that your OAuth/OIDC provider exposes.
 E.g., Okta's token endpoint URL format is `https://<okta-domain>.okta.com/oauth2/default/v1/token`